Lilach99/Information-Retrieval-Project-H-L/README.md

 ## The Classes

 The project's important classes:
-1. Indexer - indexes the documents (all of the questions answers) according to a given similarity.
+1. **Indexer** - indexes the documents (all of the questions answers) according to a given similarity.
-2. Similarities: OurBM25Similarity, OurPLenghtSimilarity - those classes compute the score of one term in the answer, regarding to the question, according to the BM25 formula and the Pivot Document Lenght formula, respectively.
+2. **Similarities**: OurBM25Similarity, OurPLenghtSimilarity - those classes compute the score of one term in the answer, regarding to the question, according to the BM25 formula and the Pivot Document Lenght formula, respectively.
-3. Searcher - searches answers for a given question, according to a specific similarity.
+3. **Searcher** - searches answers for a given question, according to a specific similarity.
-4. RelationsDictionary - a class for building the data structure of the relations dictionary, and filling it with relations between word (using the 'answerbag' dataset)
+4. **RelationsDictionary** - a class for building the data structure of the relations dictionary, and filling it with relations between word (using the 'answerbag' dataset).
-5. FusionRanker - gets some sets of scored documents and re-ranks them according to a fusion ranking formula (ComnMNZ or RRF, we found CombMNZ as better for the results).
+5. **FusionRanker** - gets some sets of scored documents and re-ranks them according to a fusion ranking formula (ComnMNZ or RRF, we found CombMNZ as better for the results).

 ## Running the tests